osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

     ![use_this_template](resources/use_this_template_py.png)

-2. Next, set up the repository like you would any new Github repository choosing the owner, repository name, public/private, etc.
+2. Next, set up the repository like you would any new GitHub repository choosing the owner, repository name, public/private, etc.

 3. Now that your new repository is set up, clone it to your local machine, make a branch, etc.

    `$ git clone https://github.com/<owner>/<repo_name>.git`

-You should now have a python ROS2 package with the following structure:
+You should now have a Python ROS 2 package with the following structure:

 ```
 <repo_name>